LostInDarkMath/pedantic-python-decorators/README.md

 ```

 # Quickstart guide
+0. Install [Git](https://git-scm.com/downloads) if you don't have it already.
 1. Run `pip install git+https://github.com/LostInDarkMath/PythonHelpers.git@master`
 2. In your Python file write `from PythonHelpers import pedantic, pedantic_class` or whatever decorator you want to use.
 3. Use it like mentioned above.
 Happy coding!